 Willow Run Airport (YIP)

 Willow Run Airport (YIP) is a general aviation airport located on the eastern edge of the city of Ypsilanti, Michigan, and approximately eight miles west of the Detroit Metro Wayne County Airport (DTW).
-It serves local and transient general aviation, business, air taxi and military operations.
-Combined with several flight schools located on the airport, the traffic mix makes for a wide range of pilot experience and aircraft performance.
+YIP serves local and transient general aviation, business, air taxi and military operations.
+A complex taxiway system provides access to all businesses including the FBO and ramp areas which are in all four quadrants of the airport.
 View a printable Pilot Handbook of the YIP information found on this Web page.

 Know Before You Go